All Episodes

 Oh, yes, sir.

-Listen, I want to start taking calls in just a second here.
+Listen, I want to start taking calls in just a second here, and that's exactly what we're going to do.

 Attention audience.

-But first, this may seem silly, and we've had a lot of fun with it, but there's a little possibility.
+And we've had a lot of fun with it, but there's a little possibility.

 I've had these people calling my show and sending me faxes, Ken, who claim to be immortal.

-Is there even a real possibility, Ken, of, in essence, immortality?
+In our human future, or presently, is there even a remote possibility, Ken, of, in essence, immortality?

 In other words, there seem to be exceptions to almost everything.

-So, could there be an exception to immortality?
+So could there be an exception?

-Will there even be triggering mechanisms, genetics, that There may be a mechanism for turning that off.
+There may be a mechanism for turning that off.

-for turning that off.
 It may be a philosophical question of do we?
-Because what happens if we don't die?

-I guess what I'm asking you is, if it's a good question, what I'm asking you is, is it possible that of the five and three quarter billion people that are out there right now, there's one or two or ten walking around who've had that switch thrown by nature somehow?
+What I'm asking you is, is it possible that of the five and three-quarter billion people that are out there right now, there's one or two or ten walking around who've had that switch thrown by nature somehow?

-I would be skeptical, and I'm skeptical predominantly because I'm so used to the con game and my work.
+I would be skeptical, and then I'm skeptical predominantly because I'm so used to the con game and my work.

 Of course.

-I'm really not sure.
+I'm really curious.

 It's possible that there's been a manipulation.